 They are durable, dishwasher/oven/freezer/microwave safe and store easily.
 If meal prepping is your thing, be sure to check out my post for my Best Meal Prep Containers that I use and love!

-If you loved this delicious sheet pan chicken breast recipe, then check out some of my other baked recipes:
+If you loved this delicious sheet pan chicken breast recipe, then check out some of my other dinner recipes:

 - Healthy Cashew Chicken Recipe

 - Sheet Pan Chicken Fajitas